Hiroki111/coding-assignment/task1.md

 ## src/App.test.js

-- [Line 12](https://github.com/Hiroki111/coding-assignment/blob/task1/src/App.test.js#L12): This test case fails at `waitFor`.
+- [Line 12](https://github.com/Hiroki111/coding-assignment/blob/task1/src/App.test.js#L12): This test case fails at `waitFor` in line 15.
 I think you need to mock the fetch API, so that the test case receives mock movies.

 ## src/app.scss